Zaadobes/Practice/README.md

 # Practice
-This is a try out repository
-For a simple project.
+This repository contains all work I did in the Responsive web design on free code camp.